-W Intent hat do we want to accomplish?
+Intent What do we want to accomplish?
 Implementation How will we achieve it?
-By when?
-Impact Measure What will we measure as an indicator of our ongoing process? high o r child will have equitable access to quality teaching and evidence-based gogy at every stage of their primary ey, building from their starting points a.
+RAG rated July 2024 By when?
+Impact Measure What will we measure as an indicator of our ongoing process?
+1. Every child will have equitable access to high quality teaching and evidence-based pedagogy at every stage of their primary journey, building from their starting points a.
 Implement and follow the planned schedule of QA activities.
 Share with stakeholders once completed. b.
 Review whole school grammar teaching, implement whole school long term plan, refresh training and monitor to ensure high quality teaching throughout the acdemy c.
 Implement new academy approach to teaching of mathematics, ensure staff are trained and attainment in maths continues to rise through hgh quality teaching, including raising attainment in multiplication tables check (see maths DEP for specific actions) d.
 Continue to improve attainment in each key stage in reading and writing including ensuring that children read widely and often (see specific DEP plans). e.
-Engage with Ruth Miskin training for all staff to ensure high quality teahing of RWI throughout the academy Ongoing 2023- 26 (see milestone indicators) Attainment in KS1 and KS2 above national Greater percenctage of children achieving greater depth in KS1 and KS2.
+Engage with Ruth Miskin training for all staff to ensure high quality teahing of RWI throughout the academy Ongoing 2023-26 (see milestone indicators) Attainment in KS1 and KS2 above national Greater percenctage of children achieving greater depth in KS1 and KS2.
 Children progress through the RWI programme at the right speed and make good or better progress leading to consistenly high phonic assessment results.
 MTC results are in line with or above national.

-Intent What do we want to accomplish?
-Implementation How will we achieve it?
-By when?
-Impact Measure What will we measure as an indicator of our ongoing process?
-2 Every child in the early years will have access to excellent teaching, underpinned by an evidence -based pedagogy which reflects the developmental needs of all children a.
+2. Every child in the early years will have access to excellent teaching, underpinned by an evidence -based pedagogy which reflects the developmental needs of all children a.
 Ensure EYFS engage in support and quality assurance from trust early years director b.
 Develop communication and language provision and teaching in EYFS c.
 Implement Launchpad for literacy and use to support CLL and pre phonics teaching d.
 Further develop and strengthen PSED self-regulation strand see EYFS DEP for specific actions EYFS GLD is consistenly higher than national and LA.
 Children have the foundations to access the phonics scheme in reception and make good progress as a result.
 A strong early years workforce who have the skills and knowldege to support children through their early years.
 3. Promote a culture of ongoing professional development which positively impacts on the expertise of adults and outcomes for all a.
 Use of The National College to support training and development (both whole staff and individual) b.
 Engage in subject pioneer meetings/ training, ensuring outcomes/ impact are clear c.
 Further embed robust TA training and measure impact when looking at use of TAs Consitently good or better teaching across the academy.
 A highly skilled workforce who ensure that continuing CPD impacts positively on classroom practise (as observed through monitoring).
 4. Intelligent use of assessment and tracking information ensure children can fulfil their potential at every stage of their learning a.
 Ongoing development of assessment and tracking of foundation subjects.
 Ensure this is being used to inform teaching and learning b.
 Implement new STAR assessment system, monitor to ensure system is improving teaching/ attainment and address gaps c.
 Strengthen moderation procedures (both internal and external).
-Data is used to inform teaching and raise attainment for all children 5 A transparent and collaborative approach to improvement and a culture of accountability Continuation and development of the phase and subject reviews using QA documentation All staff are accountable for subject development and attainment of children within their subjects.
+Data is used to inform teaching and raise attainment for all children

+Intent What do we want to accomplish?
+Implementation How will we achieve it?
+RAG rated July 2024 By when?
+Impact Measure What will we measure as an indicator of our ongoing process?
+A transparent and collaborative approach to improvement and a culture of accountability a.
+Continuation and development of the phase and subject reviews using QA documentation All staff are accountable for subject development and attainment of children within their subjects.